the-interaction-department/calibration_protocol/README.md

-# Output Calibration
+# Calibration Protocol
-*Developing techniques to map video output*
+*Developing techniques to calibrate video output*

 ## Description
 A toolkit to perfect video calibration